ioi-2022/toki-cms-contest/origami/statement/index.md

 In this problem, you will be given a weighted unrooted tree with $N$ nodes.
 Nodes are numbered from
 $1$ to $N$.
 Let $L$ be the set of all $i$, where the $i$-th node is the leaf node.
 You must map every leaf node $i$ to a point on a square area.
+Two leaf nodes may be mapped to the same point.
 More precisely:

 > For every $i$, which is the element of $L$, represents the $i$-th node as a point $P_i$ on
   $(x_i, y_i)$ with $0 \le x_i, y_i \le 1$